Italian designer and architect Filippo Brunelleschi (1377-1446) is considered to be one of the most influential artists of the Renaissance.

 The dome of Florence Cathedral, one of the most famous churches in the world, is without a doubt the most remarkable achievement of Filippo Brunelleschi and was completed between 1419 and 1436.

-It’s one of the most famous domes in the world and the first dome of its kind that was completed since antiquity, taking inspiration from the dome of the Pantheon in Rome.
+It’s one of the most famous domes in the world and the first dome of its kind that was completed since antiquity.
+Florence Cathedral dome was inspired by the dome of the Pantheon in Rome.

 2. Florence Cathedral lantern